 The Company evaluates, at least annually, the realizability of the carrying value of goodwill and indefinite lived intangible assets by comparing the carrying value of the asset (or, in the case of goodwill, the Company's reporting units) to its estimated fair value.
 The Company performs its annual goodwill and indefinite lived intangible assets impairment test on January 1 of each year unless there is an indicator that would require a test during the year.
-No impairments were recorded during 2008, 2007 or 2006.
+No impairment charges have been required to date.

-The Company periodically reviews the carrying value of other intangible assets and will recognize impairments when the expected future undiscounted operating cash flow derived from such intangible assets is less than the carrying value.
+The Company periodically reviews the carrying value of other intangible assets and will recognize impairments when events or circumstances indicate that such assets may be impaired.
 No impairment charges have been required to date.

-The Company reconsidered the indefinite life associated with the Fluent trademark, as well as the trademark acquired in the 2003 acquisition of CFX, as part of the product and naming strategy changes that occurred as a result of the July 31, 2008 acquisition of Ansoft and determined that these trademarks had a remaining useful life of ten years.
+The Company reconsidered the indefinite life associated with the Fluent trademark, as well as the trademark acquired in the 2003 acquisition of CFX, as part of the product and naming strategy changes that occurred as a result of the July 31, 2008 acquisition of Ansoft.
+During the third quarter of 2008, the Company completed an impairment test for these trademarks and determined that these assets had not been impaired as of the test date, July 31, 2008, and determined that such trademarks had a remaining finite useful life of ten years.
 Accordingly, on July 31, 2008, the Company began amortizing these trademarks over a ten-year period.
-During the third quarter of 2008, the Company completed an impairment test for these trademarks and determined that these assets had not been impaired as of the test date, July 31, 2008